fleetdm/fleet/handbook/engineering.md

 This section outlines the on-call rotation at Fleet.

-The on-call engineer is responsible for responding to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community which cannot handled by the [Customer Success team](./customers.md).
+The on-call engineer is responsible for responding to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community which cannot be handled by the [Customer Success team](./customers.md).

 ### Goals
 At Fleet, our primary quality objectives are *customer service* and *defect reduction*.
-This entails Key Performance Indicators such as customer response time and number of bugs resolved per cycle and.
+This entails Key Performance Indicators such as customer response time and the number of bugs resolved per cycle and:

-- Get familiar with and stay abreast of what our community wants and the problems they're having.
+- Become familiar with and stay abreast of what our community wants and the problems they're having.

 - Make people feel heard and understood.

 - Celebrate contributions.

-- Triage bugs, identify community feature requests, community pull requests and community questions.
+- Triage bugs, identify community feature requests, community pull requests, and community questions.

 ### How?